-- How close does your helicopter take me to waterfalls, craters, lava?
+- How close does your helicopter take me to waterfalls, craters, lava, etc.?

-- Where do you helicopters leave from?
+- From which place on the Big Island do you helicopters take off?
 And do you provide transport from [your location]?

 - How flexible are you on the timing and route of the tour?

 Bonus tips for while you are in the helicopter with doors-on:

 - Wear a dark or black shirt if you don’t go on a “doors off” helicopter tour